Resume Tips

 • Include Certifications: "Agile methodology (PMI-ACP certified)"

-Step 5: Showcase Leadership & Impact
+Step 5: Showcase Leadership and Impact

 • Team Size: "Managed cross-functional team of 12"